JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 ![Using dependency injection framework](expect-di-framework.svg){width=700}

 This approach only works if you put the implementations in the platform modules.
-It isn't very scalable, as your Kotlin Multiplatform module can't be self-sufficient and you’ll need to implement the common interface in a different module.
+It isn't very scalable, as your Kotlin Multiplatform module can't be self-sufficient and you'll need to implement the common interface in a different module.

 <!-- If you're interested in having this functionality expanded to a shared module, please vote for this issue in Youtrack and describe your use case. -->